Freelancers: 7 Mistakes You Should Avoid When Filing 2019 Self-Employment Tax

 Mistake 6.
 Payroll Taxes

 We’re going to keep this section brief, in part because these laws vary by state and even city.
-Plus, if you’ve grown a business or side-hustle to the point where you need to hire employees, then you’re probably in a place where you can hire an accountant to help or use a payroll system like Gusto to help with this.
+Plus, if you’ve grown a business or side-hustle to the point where you need to hire employees, then you’re probably in a place where you can hire an accountant to help or use a Payroll software like Paycom to help with this.

 The important thing to remember is that, as a small business owner, you’re responsible for filing and paying payroll taxes for any employees that you hire.